-What a Backlog Actually Costs You
+What a Backlog Actually Costs

-Both backlogs also create downstream accounting problems.
+Both backlogs create downstream accounting problems.
 An AP backlog means the close is delayed or inaccurate because payables aren't captured correctly.
 An AR backlog means the balance sheet doesn't reflect reality.
-Finance leaders dealing with both describe the same experience: the clean close they need keeps getting pushed back because the transactional layer underneath it is perpetually behind.
+Finance leaders dealing with both describe the same experience: the clean close they need keeps getting pushed back because the transactional layer underneath is perpetually behind.

-Why Backlogs Build in the First Place
+Why Backlogs Build

 What Dedicated Ownership Changes